 Figure 2-12.
-Analyze Errors dialog - mistake in unit being introduced end mistake with end alien;
+Analyze Errors dialog - mistake in unit being introduced with end alien;

-- Select the error by pressing the Edit Next button (or you may click on the error itself).
+- Select the error by pressing the Edit Next button (or you may click on the error itself and press the Edit Selected button).
 This will bring up the file editor configured in the Preferences dialog (see "Preferences - Editor" on page 1-9).
 The editor will be positioned at the location of the error. - Repair the last line by replacing: